Blog / Math Learning / 8 Times Table Chart + Free Worksheet for Multiplication

 The 8 times table chart is straightforwardly constructed, with the first column providing the multiplication factors (1–20) and the second column displaying the matching results.
 To use the chart, simply find the desired multiplication factor in the first column, and the result will appear in the second column.

-For example, to discover the result of 8 x 12, look in the first column for the factor “12” and then read the matching value in the second column, “96.”
+For instance, to discover the result of 8 x 12, look in the first column for the factor “12” and then read the matching value in the second column, “96.”

 You may download the free 8 Times Table Worksheets PDF by clicking the link below, or practice right here.